-Valmiera's guests have the opportunity to get acquainted with medieval society, cuisine and fashion also in educational lectures.
+Guests of Valmiera have the opportunity to get acquainted with medieval society, cuisine and fashion via educational lectures.

-The restaurants of Valmiera and the surrounding regions incorporate ancient tastes into modern ones in their menus made from local products and raw mater.
+The restaurants of Valmiera and the surrounding counties include old tastes in modern interpretations in their menus produced with local products and raw ingredients.